miszao/SDN-Multitenancy/README.md

 # SDN-Multitenancy
-This repository is a backup media for the work done while pursuing my bachelors degree
+This repository is a backup media for the work done while writing my bachelors thesis